-Battle Brothers was a shining light in terms of indie games back in 2017.
+The Battle Brothers mod scene is modest, but has some wonderful gems worth exploring.
+The game itself was a shining light in terms of indie releases back in 2017.
 If you haven’t encountered it yet, it’s a turn-based strategy game where you are in charge of a mercenary company in a fictionalised setting loosely based on medieval Europe.

 From humble origins, you have to travel the procedurally generated world taking job after job, gaining fame, money and growing your troop’s abilities.
 The campaign layer is dynamic and progresses around you.
 It’s also hard as nails at times, with one mishandled skirmish wiping out most of your best soldiers all in one go and forcing you to start all over again (or fail).
 Save scumming is common.

-But like all good strategy games, eventually you feel the desire for new content.
+But like all good strategy games, eventually you feel the desire for new things to do.
 Battle Brother’s DLC output isn’t so prolific that you can bank on new official content, so we must turn to the modders to find those fresh angles to bring the game to life.
-Battle Brother’s modding scene is modest, but has some wonderful gems worth exploring.

 These are the best Battle Brothers mods: